zsparal/api-documentation/source/wallets/applepay.rst

    <?php endif; ?>
    -->

-For more details on detecting the support of Apple Pay on a device, see `Apple’s documentation
+For more details on detecting the support of Apple Pay on a device, see `Apple's documentation
 <https://developer.apple.com/documentation/apple_pay_on_the_web/apple_pay_js_api/checking_for_apple_pay_availability>`_.

 .. _adding-apple-pay-server-side: